-Your child could be eating this after a couple weeks!
+Your child could be eating this in weeks!

 Increase in Foods Consumed